rahil627/experimental-game-anarchy/README.md

 come 'n hang at [the discord!](https://discord.gg/BsUq9n3)
 or if that's empty, you can read 'n even contribute to [the wiki](https://github.com/Rahil627/experimental-game-anarchy/wiki)
-or if that sucks, maybe you can halp make this site!!, together(!), [here, at the willowolf repo](https://github.com/Rahil627/willowolf/)! the site's contents are in the ega folder
+or if that sucks, maybe you can halp make this site!!, together(!), [here, on the repo](https://github.com/Rahil627/experimental-game-anarchy/)! you can either request for pulls or better yet: i can just give permission to edit them directly

 # notes
 wouldn't it be nice... to have a simple experimental game database...?